Kadu Barone

-Carlos Eduardo Baroni Barboza (born 21 November 1994), better known as Cadu Baroni (also spelled as Kadu Barone), is a Brazilian professional footballer who plays as a left winger for Manauara.
+Carlos Eduardo Baroni Barboza (born 21 November 1994), better known as Cadu Baroni (also spelled as Kadu Barone), is a Brazilian professional footballer who plays as a left winger.

 Career

 Revealed by the youth sectors of Botafogo-SP, Barone played most of his career in teams in the countryside of São Paulo.
 The most significant results in his career were the titles of the 2021 Série C with Ituano and the 2023 Série D with Ferroviário.
 In 2024 with Itabaiana, he achieved his fourth consecutive promotion in the lower divisions of the Brazilian Championship.

 On 2025 season, Barone played for Piauí, Hercílio Luz, Brasiliense and Manauara.

 Personal life

 Kadu is nephew of historic player for Botafogo-SP Zé Mario, who died in 1978 from leukemia.